9 Tips to Optimize your App Screenshots

 E.g: With AppTweak’s Timeline table you can easily identify whenever one of your competitors has implemented a change in their screenshots and you can also view the actual before/after.
 This can help you also identify some seasonalities and trends that you should also follow.
 For example, Temple 2 Run changed on the 12 of May 2019, on the Google Play Sotre (USA) a change in the whole team from “Holi Festival” to “Lost Jungle”.

 9. A/B Test

 It is always good to test what you do.
-You can test several screenshots and see which ones are working the best.
-To do so, just ask your friends’ and surroundings’ what they think of your screenshots and designs.
-You can also create a landing page featuring different screenshots and submit it to a larger audience.
+Test several screenshots and see which ones are working the best.